 Caring for an African Grey Can Be Hard Work

-Because they are so intelligent, African Grey Parrots form very strong bonds with their owners and can be quite emotionally needy.
-Due to this trait, they do best with owners who can devote ample time to handling and socializing with them on a daily basis.
-In addition, African Grey parrots need a lot of exercise in order to keep their strong muscles toned and maintain an adequate physical condition.
-This means that they must be able to spend several hours per day outside of their cages, playing... in supervised, "parrot proof" areas.
+Because they are so intelligent, African grey parrots form very strong bonds with their owners and can be quite emotionally needy.
+Due to this trait, they do best with owners who can devote ample time to handling and socializing with them daily.
+Also, African grey parrots need a lot of exercise to keep their strong muscles toned and maintain an adequate physical condition.
+This means that they must be able to spend several hours per day outside of their cages, playing in supervised, "parrot proof" areas.

 04 of 05

 African grey parrots have been known to live for up to 80 years in captivity, so it's imperative that those who adopt them can commit to a lifetime of living with a bird.
 African grey parrots are too emotionally sensitive to be able to handle being bounced from owner to owner, but sadly many of them do have several homes throughout their lifetimes because people rush into adopting them without fully thinking it through.
 You can help put an end to situations like these by helping to educate people about African grey ownership, and by making sure that you set a good example for bird owners who might be interested in adopting such a parrot.Continue to 5 of 5 below.

 They're Hard to Keep Occupied

 Most people can relate to the difficulties of keeping a young child occupied, so it's not a stretch to say that keeping a highly intelligent bird from getting bored can be similar.
 African grey parrots need plenty of mental stimulation to stay happy and healthy, so they must be provided with a variety of toys and other ways to exercise their minds.
 Otherwise, they can resort to destructive behavior and develop unpleasant habits that might require professional intervention.